Affinis Cartersville

 Pros

-• pro Kameron Hall with Affinis Hospice is praised as supportive, compassionate, and a recommended nonprofit, faith-based option.
+• pro Kameron Hall with Affinis Hospice is highly recommended for non-profit faith-based hospice.

-• pro Affinis Hospice staff are described as prompt, professional, and deeply caring for both patients and families.
+• pro Affinis Hospice staff were prompt, professional, and supportive.

-• pro Nurse Janice and CNA Jessica are regarded as part of the family due to their dedicated care.
+• pro Nurse Janice and CNA Jessica are considered part of the family.

-• pro Affinis Hospice is recognized for treating loved ones with dignity and respect and for having some of the most caring and empathetic people.
+• pro Affinis Hospice has some of the most caring and empathetic people, described as angels on earth.

 Cons